Multi-Carrier Agile Phased Array Radar: Comparison to Related Radar Schemes

 \subsection{Comparison to Previously Proposed Schemes}

-Similarly to CAESAR, previously proposed FDMA-MIMO radar \cite{Sun2014}, SUMMeR \cite{Cohen2018}, and FDA radar \cite{Antonik2006, Liu2017} schemes also transmit a monotone waveform from each antenna element while different elements simultaneously transmit multiple carrier frequencies.
-The main differences between our approaches and these previous methods are beam pattern, frequency agility, and system complexity.
-Due to the transmission of diverse carrier frequencies from different array elements of FDMA-MIMO/SUMMeR/FDA, the array antenna does not form a focused transmit beam and usually illuminates a large field-of-view \cite{Eli2013}.
+Similarly to \ac{caesar}, previously proposed \ac{fdmamimo} radar \cite{Sun2014}, \ac{summer} \cite{Cohen2018}, and \ac{fda} radar \cite{Antonik2006, Liu2017} schemes also transmit a monotone waveform from each antenna element while different elements simultaneously transmit multiple carrier frequencies.
+The main differences between our approaches and these previous methods are beam pattern and frequency agility.
+Due to the transmission of diverse carrier frequencies from different array elements of \ac{fdmamimo}/\ac{summer}/\ac{fda}, the array antenna does not form a focused transmit beam and usually illuminates a large field-of-view \cite{Eli2013}.
 This results in a transmit gain loss which degrades the performance, especially for track mode, where a high-gain directional beam is preferred \cite{Eli2013}.
-By transmitting each selected frequency with an antenna array (the full array in WMAR and a sub-array in CAESAR), our methods achieve a focused beam pattern that facilitates accurate target recovery.
+By transmitting each selected frequency with an antenna array (the full array in \ac{wmar} and a sub-array in \ac{caesar}), our methods achieve a focused beam pattern that facilitates accurate target recovery.